 Here is how you can keep your hands safe even after excessive hand washing

-Coronavirus is here since a year and it isn’t leaving us anytime soon.
+Coronavirus is here for a year and it isn’t leaving us anytime soon.
 The spread of coronavirus is huge and non-stop.
 All the health officials have advised people to wear a mask and wash their hands regularly to curb the spread.

-According to experts, scrubbing hands for 20 seconds straight kills germs and prevents the spread.
+According to experts, scrubbing hands for 20 seconds straight kills germs and prevents their spread.
 Sanitisers with 70% alcohol have also proved to be quite effective.
 But as much as frequent hand washing is fruitful against coronavirus, it also leads to extremely dry skin problems and itchiness.
-In winters especially, frequent hand washing has led to cracked skin with dry patches.
+In winter especially, frequent hand washing has led to cracked skin with dry patches.
 For most people, it isn’t a big deal but for some, it becomes a serious illness.

 Soaps are quite helpful with killing and removing germs but while they do that, they also rinse away the oils from the skin.
 These oils protect your skin and keep it hydrated.
 The stripping off of oils leads to dry skin which then results in uncontrollable irritation.
 Cracked skin is no good.
 It is more prone to infections and conditions like eczema.